Last Updated on : 2025-05-29 06:38:53download

 The RVC_ROOM_POLYGON_S

-struct is used to store the grid coordinate point information of multiple room boundaries.
+struct is used to store the grid coordinate points of multiple room boundaries.
 You need to apply for the memory space of the struct.
 Note that the polygon

 /**